This Day In Writing History

 A pandemic quickly wiped out the rest of the world's population, but Neville is immune for some reason.
 He soon discovers that he is not alone; the world is still inhabited by the infected - who have become vampires that crave his blood.

-The disease has mutated and the vampires can now spend brief periods of time during the day.
+The disease has mutated and the vampires can now spend brief periods of time in the daylight.
 After overcoming alcoholism and depression, Neville tries to find a cure for the disease before the vampires become indestructible.

 I Am Legend would be adapted three times as a feature film: The Last Man on Earth (1964) starring Vincent Price, The Omega Man (1971) starring Charlton Heston, and I Am Legend (2007) starring Will Smith as Robert Neville.